AlexSabourinDev/SiS-Sandbox/README.md

 - Share.
 Share your brain smarts with others, this project is an attempt to increase collaboration and overall studio knowledge.

 ## Proposed Features
-### Streaming Proposal
-I think it'd be cool to attempt a world streaming system in Unity.
-I've always wondered how it could be tackled efficiently in Unity.
-I'd be happy to hear other's experiences!
-- Visual streaming blocks
-- Create and remove blocks easily
-- World Manager?
-- Alex Sabouringtorulethemall
-- Devin Sheephurdur

 ### Networking
 - How to improve usability?
 - Do we want to check out the new Unity multiplayer package?
 - Potential Resources:
 - [Gaffer On Games](https://gafferongames.com/)
-- Alex Sabouringtorulethemall
 - Nathan Hanlan

 ### Rendering